Flappy Bird creator says popular game will fly no more

 Users have to steer a bird between green pipes.
 The Android version has been downloaded up to 50 million times, and attracted more than half a million reviews.

-Many people have been questioning Dong on Twitter (TWTR.N) about his decision to take down the game as only a day earlier he had been talking about developing the game for Microsoft's Windows phones (MSFT.O).
+Many people have been questioning Dong on Twitter about his decision to take down the game as only a day earlier he had been talking about developing the game for Microsoft's Windows phones.

 Dong could not be reached for comment.
-He had turned his telephone off after cancelling an interview with Reuters on Thursday and not finalising arrangements for one on Friday.
+He had turned his telephone off after cancelling an interview with Reuters on Thursday and not finalizing arrangements for one on Friday.

 Unlike other successful game makers such as Rovio Entertainment, which produced the hugely popular Angry Birds game and has hundreds of programmers, Dong made Flappy Bird by himself in a few nights, he said on Twitter earlier.